sajjadGG/book-python/advanced/protocols/reflection.rst

 Rationale
 =========
-* Act on accessing an attribute
+* When accessing an attribute
 * Built-in Functions:

     * ``setattr(obj, 'attribute_name', 'new value') -> None``